 People buy for emotional reasons and then look for rational reasons to explain those emotional decisions.
 More and more marketers, in B2C or even B2B, are recognizing this primary driver of purchase decisions.
-They are charging out of the gate to design new market research techniques and segmentations that will help them uncover the attitudes and values that drive these emotional decisions – commonly called psychographics research – rather than the more function-driven demographic research they have done in the past.
+They are charging out of the gate to design new market research techniques and segmentation that will help them uncover the attitudes and values that drive these emotional decisions – commonly called psychographics research – rather than the more function-driven demographic research they have done in the past.
 Better late than never!

 A lot has been written about psychographics research making the strong argument that attitude and lifestyle data are more valuable in determining customer behavior than the traditional demographic segmentation based on such factors as age, sex, and address.
 However, most brand positionings I see these days in Turkey and elsewhere still talk about the target in terms of demographics and category usage.
 The media does the same in telling you whom you can reach with your message almost completely in terms of demographics.
 This is part of the problem.
 It’s kind of like the tail-wagging dog, with brand managers adapting their targeted communications strategy to media specifications.

-Simply not having the broader understanding of our customers’ lives.
+Simply not having a broader understanding of our customers’ lives.
 An understanding that is necessary if we intend to develop brand value propositions that are more meaningful for them.
 We don’t know enough about where they go throughout their day, and why they go there, to be able to understand the right time to engage them with our advertising message rather than just interrupt them with an advertisement.
 Something we do too often.
 Us marketers know a lot about how our customers use and buy our own category, but we don’t really understand the role of our category in the broader sense of their overall life.
 We lack the information we need to better align functional and emotional benefits in our brand positioning.

 Functional benefits are usually more directly related to how the customer uses the product.
 Emotional benefits are typically related to how using the product impacts their life.
 And finally, we need to better understand our customers as human beings with full lives so that we can better reach them at a time when they are receptive to our brand message.
-All of this is Human Centric Marketing.
+All of this is Human-Centric Marketing.
 It starts with deeper human insights that tells you why people do what they do; knowing that enables you to better understand their motivations so you can sell them more stuff, more often.

 To fully understand why people do what they do, we need to get beyond demographics and even category segmentation and look at who people are as human beings.
 We need to see what in their lifestyle connects us to their wants and needs (need states).
 Then, we need to go even deeper and look at their hopes, fears, and aspirations (tension points) to better understand their motivations.